Armenia to hold early parliamentary election in June

 The Russia-brokered peace deal let Azerbaijan reclaim control over large parts of Nagorno-Karabakh and surrounding areas.

-Pashinyan has staunchly rejected the opposition’s demand to step down before the vote.
+Pashinyan has dismissed the opposition’s demand to step down before the vote.
 The 45-year-old former journalist has retained significant public backing despite the defeat in Nagorno-Karabakh, with thousands rallying in his support to counter the opposition-led pressure for his resignation.

 On Thursday, Pashinyan rejected a court ruling that challenged his decision to dismiss the country’s top military officer, a legal controversy that deepened the nation’s political crisis.